18F/18f.gsa.gov/_team/boone.md

 - 18F EDU
 ---

 Greg works on the team that builds, codes, and publishes 18F's website.

-In his words, "I tell people I help a team of 100 people who want to make their government better.
-The projects I work on directly support the work that everybody else on this team does.
+In his words, "The projects I work on directly support the work that everybody at 18F does.
 Having a better website and a robust blog helps us tell every American how their government is getting better and helps recruit more amazing people to join us."

 Before 18F, Greg worked as a WordPress developer at the Consumer Financial Protection Bureau (CFPB) and spent two years teaching English as a foreign language in South Korea and Hungary.
 He started programming while living in Seoul, where he built a WordPress site for a journalism project he worked on with friends.